-This past three months, my Sweetie, Nancy, has been diligently operating in one of her many giftings; sorting through her family files and boxes to secure historical background to support our request for her brother Bernie’s ashes to be placed with her parents Bernard and Ann Price’s ashes in Arlington National Cemetery.
+This past three months, my Sweetie, Nancy, has been diligently operating in one of her many giftings.
+She’s anointed with sorting through her family files and boxes to secure historical background information.
+In this case, she needed it to support our request for her brother Bernie’s ashes to be placed in Arlington National Cemetery.
+She wanted them place with her parents’ ashes, Bernard and Ann Price.

-We, of course, knew Dad served three years in the 2nd world war than 39 years in the Veteran Hospital Administration.
-What we did not know was anything about the indelible imprint of a quiet, strong servant leadership excellence that Major Bernard Daniel Price, Sr. left across the whole VA System.
+Of course, my bride and I knew Dad served three years in the 2nd world war, then 39 years in the Veteran Hospital Administration.
+However, there were two important things we didn’t know.
+We knew nothing about the indelible imprint of a quiet and strong servant leader.
+Nor did we know of the leadership excellence that Major Bernard Daniel Price, Sr. left across the whole VA System.

 LET’S PRAY NOW.

-“Oh Father, as I read about Your amazing grace in this “PRICE..less” treasurestrike, would You remind me that You are the Great Redeemer, the Great Refiner and that no matter how good or bad my past is, YOU KNOW THE PLANS YOU HAVE FOR ME, FOR HOPE AND A FUTURE that is wonderful beyond measure, I commit to spending just 10 more minutes a day with You in Jesus name amen.”
+“Oh Father, as I read about Your amazing grace in this “PRICE..less” treasure strike, would You remind me that You are the Great Redeemer?
+You are the Great Refiner.
+And no matter how good or bad my past is, YOU KNOW THE PLANS YOU HAVE FOR ME.
+In You, I have A HOPE AND FUTURE that are wonderful beyond measure.
+I commit to spending just 10 more minutes a day with You in Jesus name amen.”

-In a box my Sweetie opened was a collection of files, letters, certificates of commendation, and photographs that Mum had collected over Dad’s 43 years of government service.
-I started reading letters written in 1945, and then every word of every letter from a photo album containing 80 gloss-covered typed letters that were sent to Dad upon his retirement in 1986.
+In a box my bride opened, there was a collection of files, letters, certificates of commendation, and photographs.
+These were items that Mum had collected over Dad’s 43 years of government service.
+I started reading letters written in 1945, and then every word of every letter from a photo album!
+In fact, that album contained 80 gloss-covered typed letters that were sent to Dad upon his retirement in 1986.

-For 6 hours, my heart pumped with deep rich emotion; tears regularly flowed down my cheeks as I’d read out loud another heart-rending description of lives impacted by the river of humility, love, discipline, joy, compassion that flowed from Dad’s management and leadership lifestyle.
+For 6 hours, my heart pumped with deep rich emotion.
+Also, tears regularly flowed down my cheeks as I’d read aloud another heart-rending description of lives impacted by God.
+It was Dad’s river of humility, love, discipline, joy, and compassion that flowed from his management and leadership lifestyle.

-As I looked upon the beautiful face of my Bride, God seemed to open the eyes of my heart to visibly see the rich streaked with gold roots of her life lived out and poured back into my Nick, Tegan, Chris, Ashley, Caleb, and Ella’s lives.
+As I looked upon the beautiful face of my Bride, God seemed to open the eyes of my heart.

 Here is an excerpt from Carl S. Brandner, Lt.
 Colonel, Inspector General of the 13th Airborne Division’s letter of commendation attached … “Few officers have had the privilege of having as their assistants, individuals who have displayed such a high degree of loyalty, honesty, and efficiency within their respective commands, as I have enjoyed by your presence on my staff.